 Legal Protest: The obvious difference between legal protest and civil disobedience is that the former lies within the bounds of the law, but the latter does not.
 Most of the other features exemplified in civil disobedience can be found in legal protest including a conscientious and communicative demonstration of protest, a desire to bring about through moral dialogue some lasting change in policy or principle, an attempt to educate and to raise awareness, and so on.
 The difference in legality translates into a more significant, moral difference when placed against the backdrop of a general moral obligation to follow the law.
 If it is morally wrong to breach the law, then special justification is required for civil disobedience which is not required for legal protest.
 However, the political regime in which obedience is demanded may be relevant here.
 David Lyons maintains that the Jim Crow laws (racial segregation laws in force in the southern US until 1964), British colonial rule in India, and chattel slavery in antebellum America offer three refutations of the view that civil disobedience requires moral justification in morally objectionable regimes.
 According to Lyons, there can be no moral presumption in favour of obedience to the law in such regimes, and therefore no moral justification is required for civil disobedience.
 ‘Insofar as civil disobedience theory assumes that political resistance requires moral justification even in settings that are morally comparable to Jim Crow,’ says Lyons, ‘it is premised on serious moral error.’
 (Lyons, 1998, 39).
 If one takes the view that there is no general moral obligation to follow the law (irrespective of regime), then both adherence to the law and breach of law must be judged not on their legality, but on their character and consequences.
 And this would mean that, even in morally reprehensible regimes, justification may be demanded for civil disobedience that either has significant negative consequences or falls below certain moral standards.

 Although questions of justification will be addressed more fully in the next section, it is worth noting here one point in favour of civil disobedience over legal protest.
 As Bertrand Russell observes, typically it is difficult to make the most salient facts in a dispute known through conventional channels of participation.
 The controllers of mainstream media tend to give defenders of unpopular views limited space to make their case.
 Given the sensational news value of illegal methods, however, engaging in civil disobedience often leads to wide dissemination of a position (Russell, 1998, 635).
 John Stuart Mill observes, with regard to dissent in general, that sometimes the only way to make a view heard is to allow, or even to invite, society to ridicule and sensationalise it as intemperate and irrational (Mill, 1999).
-Admittedly, the success of this strategy depends partly upon the character of the society in which it is employed; but it should not be ruled out as a strategy for communication.
+Admittedly, the success of this strategy depends partly on the character of the society in which it is employed; but it should not be ruled out as a strategy for communication.

 Rule Departures: A practice distinct from, but related to, civil disobedience is rule departure on the part of authorities.
 Rule departure is essentially the deliberate decision by an official, for conscientious reasons, not to discharge the duties of her office (Feinberg, 1979).
-It may involve a decision by police not to arrest offenders or a decision by prosecutors not to proceed to trial, or a decision by a jury or by a judge to acquit an obviously guilty person.
+It may involve a decision by police not to arrest offenders (cf. Smith, 2012) or a decision by prosecutors not to proceed to trial, or a decision by a jury or by a judge to acquit an obviously guilty person.
 Whether these conscientious acts actually contravene the general duties of the office is debatable.
 If an official's breach of a specific duty is more in keeping with the spirit and overall aims of the office than a painstaking respect for its particular duties is, then the former might be said to adhere better than the latter does to the demands of the office (Greenawalt, 1987, 281)

 Rule departures resemble civil disobedience in that both involve dissociation from and condemnation of certain policies and practices.
 Moreover, both are communicative, though their audiences may differ.
 The official who departs from the rules of her office addresses her action principally to the individuals or groups whom she intends to assist through her breach of a specific duty.
 Her action demonstrates to these parties both that she disagrees with a policy that would treat them in a certain way and that her actions align with her commitments.
 Where civil disobedience and rule departure differ is, first, in the identity of their practitioners.
 Whereas rule departure typically is an action taken by an agent of the state (including juries), civil disobedience typically is an action taken by citizens (including officials acting as ordinary citizens and not in the capacity of their official role).
 Second these practices differ in their legality.
 Whether rule departure actually involves a breach of law is unclear.
 Civil disobedience, by contrast, involves the breach of a law currently on the books.
 A third difference between rule departure and civil disobedience is that, unlike civil disobedience, rule departure does not usually expose those who employ it to the risks of sanction or punishment (Feinberg, 1979)